 The RAWP divides the construction of the pump-and-treat system into two phases: Phase 1 includes the construction of onsite extraction wells and conveyance piping, as well as five monitoring wells; and Phase 2 includes the construction of offsite extraction wells and conveyance piping.
-For Phase 1, five extraction wells at two onsite well sites (EW-2 and EW-5) were installed in 2018 and the remaining five extraction wells at three onsite well sites (EW-1, EW-3, and EW-4) were constructed in 2023.
-Wells will go into operation once the conveyance system is constructed and tested and wells are developed, tested, and approved by State Water Resources Control Board Division of Drinking Water (DDW).
-Because the 2022 RAWP only addresses Phase 1 construction, an addendum to the RAWP will be submitted at a later date for Phase 2 construction of the remaining extraction wells at five offsite well sites and the conveyance piping.
+Phase 1 construction is almost completed which includes: five extraction wells at two well sites (EW-2 and EW-5) installed in 2018; five extraction wells at three well sites (EW-1, EW-3, and EW-4) installed in December 2023 along with their associated piezometers; and completion of the conveyance pipeline to connect the onsite wells to the South GAC System in July 2024.
+Well construction reports for all onsite extraction wells constructed in Phase 1 are available on GeoTracker.
+Phase 2 construction has not yet initiated.
+Because the 2022 RAWP only addresses Phase 1 construction, an addendum to the RAWP will be submitted for Phase 2 construction of the offsite extraction wells and the conveyance piping.
+This Phase 2 RAWP addendum is anticipated to be completed at the end of 2025.